Possibly Cypress Wood with Traces of Polychrome Color

 Height: 19 inches (48.26 cm)

 This monumental head of Buddha has a youthful and benevolent expression characteristic of the Yuan period.
-Wooden examples of this type are rare in this period with stone depictions being more common.
 The crown is intact and the entire bust is rendered splendidly in masterful workmanship.
-In our opinion, this wooden head of Buddha is a fine example of Yuan period design and workmanship.
+Wooden examples of this type are rare from this period as stone depictions are more common.
+In our opinion, the stylistic subject matter, material and workmanship suggest a Yuan dynasty date for this wooden head depicting the Buddha.

 A stone Buddha with similar facial expression from the same period is published in Collecting Chinese Art, Sam Bernstein, University of Washington Press, Seattle, 2000, Plate 69, Pages 84-85.